Loretta Lynn’s Eastern Kentucky

 You also visit the Highlands Museum, featuring a 19th century classroom, a early American medical exhibit about Doctors on horseback making late night house-calls.
 Then you will find exhibits relating to the music culture of Eastern Kentucky especially Loretta Lynn, Billy Ray Cyrus and the Judds.
 Plus there is Karaoke Korner should the impulse strike, and an interactive Music Quilt sound sculpture.

-Travel this afternoon continues to Pikesville, KY where you spend two the next two nights at the Hampton Inn or similar.
+End the day in Pikesville, KY where you spend two the next two nights at the Hampton Inn or similar.

 This evening, your group has dinner and a show at the Appalachian Center for the Arts.
 The show tells the story of another famous family from the area.
 It’s a Radio Stage Play from 1944 about the Hatfield and McCoys.
 A photojournalist from Life Magazine was sent to Central Appalachia to record images of the descendants of families connected by the most infamous feud in American history.
 He thought he knew the whole story.
 Turns out, he had a lot to learn and you do too.
-(B,L,D)
+(B,D)

-After breakfast you visit the US 23 Country Music Highway Museum with 14 exhibits displaying memorabilia from many of country music stars who call Eastern Kentucky their home.
+After breakfast, visit the US 23 Country Music Highway Museum with 14 exhibits displaying memorabilia from many of country music stars who call Eastern Kentucky their home.
 You will see tributes to Loretta Lynn, Chris Stapleton, Dwight Yoakam, Billy Ray Cyrus, Tom T. Hall, Keith Whitley, Larry Cordle, Rebecca Lynn Howard, Gary Stewart, Hylo Brown, Crystal Gayle, Ricky Skaggs, Patty Loveless and The Judds.